Sacrifice

 Ramadan

 I am currently writing this in the month of Ramadan.
 Unlike other ibadah where we may have the luxury to decide what and when we want to perform, Ramadan is different as it comes once a year, every year.
 All around the world, Muslims sacrifice much during this month.
 Fasting all day, the amount of physical activities we can practically perform becomes limited.
 To maximise the benefits of this holy month, many of us also read more Qur'an, and pray extra prayers at night.
-We wake up before dawn to have some food for our sahur, to follow the sunnah and to fill our bellies a little more for the long day ahead.
+We wake up before dawn to have some food for our sahur, to follow the sunnah and to fill our bellies a little for the long day ahead.

 While health experts laud the health benefits of fasting, they do not shy from dishing out health advisories as well.
-To be fair, they are just putting our health's best interests at heart.
-But honestly speaking, do we follow them?
+And honestly speaking, do we follow them?
 I don't think so.
-More likely than not, we indulge on feasts during iftar and sahur on fatty, high-calorie and high-sugar foods due to physiological and psychological factors.
-Even if we were to follow the sunnah and keep it moderate, we may lose out on some nutrients and minerals.
+More likely than not, we indulge on feasts during iftar and sahur on fatty, high-calorie and high-sugar foods.
+Even if we were to keep it moderate, we may lose out on some nutrients and minerals.
 Unless one is a disciplined individual, we might miss the mark on the health benefits of fasting.
 So yes, we may be a little dehydrated and nutritionally deficient.
 We may be a little more lethargic and sleep deprived.
 But who cares?
-We fast for the sake of Allah alone!
-That's not to say just because we do it for Allah mean that we should live carelessly - it just means that we should try our best to take care of our bodies.
+We fast for the sake of Allah alone.
+That's not to say just because we do it for Allah mean that we should live carelessly - we should still try our best to take care of our bodies.
 Anyway, many of us eat too little or too much to obtain desirable body shapes, or just because we love to eat, and many of us deprive ourselves of essential nocturnal sleep because of school, work, or just because we're bingeing on the latest show or video game.
 Therefore, Muslims who fear some slight deficiency in their health due to Ramadan should refrain from holding back their ibadah as it is the month to strive the best as we can spiritually - especially if we haven't been doing much for the other 11 months.
-Coming out of this month feeling healthier shouldn't be our primary goal anyway.
+Coming out of this month feeling healthier shouldn't be our primary goal in the first place.